As a tenant there are certain responsibilities which fall on you, much like there is with your landlord or letting agent.

 It is important to understand that your time living in your accommodation should be as enjoyable as possible.
-With so much to think about from collecting your keys, arranging a moving van, setting up bills and knowing which day your recycling is collected, we suggest you look at our flowchart.

 The way in which you treat your landlord/agency during your time at the property will play a part in deciding whether they allow you renew your tenancy, provide you with a reference or even the speed at which they return your deposit.
 Always act friendly, polite and professional.

 If you are living with a resident landlord, you are a lodger and not a tenant.
 Therefore a very different set of rules apply.

 We strongly advisable that you understand what your rights and responsibilities are as a lodger.
 Please be aware that a resident landlord does not need to protect any deposit monies you pay.

 A resident landlord does not require a possession order to evict you and can give you as little as 24 hours' notice to vacate your accommodation.
 Make sure that you have a signed agreement in place with the landlord to offer you a level of protection and that you have discussed all the house rules before you sign up and move in.

 You should notify your agency or landlord at least two months before your contract is due to end that you will not be staying on.
 Good practice would suggest that you notify them at least three months in advance.